QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 Parameters

-input[const char*] The Base64 encoded input string.
+input[const char*] Null-terminated or length-bounded Base64 string.

 Returns